How the US Department of State checks applications and photos of participants of the Green Card Lottery

 The consul, seeing in your case several applications filed with different photos recognized by the verification program, will certainly take an interest in the circumstances of the incident.
 If a person starts to lie, it will lead to a denial of a visa, and a life ban on entry.

-The problem is that the applicant cannot know for sure why the consul asks about it - does the program really recognize its applications, or does the consul ask a simple ordinary question.
+The problem is that the applicant cannot know exactly why the consul asks about this - did the program really recognize his applications or the consul asks a simple routine question.

 Based on this, the methods of cheating the recognition system can only be talked about theoretically, for research purposes, and also in order not to accidentally do something forbidden.

-Online registration for the lottery Green Card 2021 It began on October 2 2019 of the year in 12: 00 Eastern Time and will continue until 12: 00 5 on November 2019 Eastern Time.
-ForumDaily has prepared all the details and tips for filling out the questionnaire for you. here.
+Online registration for the lottery Green Card 2023 started October 6, 2021 and will run until 12:00 PM ET November 09, 2021.
+ForumDaily has prepared all the details and tips for filling out the questionnaire for you here.

 Read also on ForumDaily: